-10 Tips for Exchange Students and How to be a Good one
+10 Tips for Exchange Students

 Are you about to go abroad and become an exchange student?
 Let me first congratulate you.
-You have made one of the most important decisions in your life, that will certainly impact your personality and expand your knowledge.
-In this article, I will list tips for exchange students as well as my personal advice based on my previous experiences from studying abroad.
+You have made one of the most important life decisions that will certainly impact your personality and expand your knowledge.

-Moving abroad for study purposes is usually connected with excitement, however, many students might also fear the new experience.
-The exchange semester could be your first trip from home, you will need to adapt to the new environment and get out of your comfort zone.
-For many exchange students, this becomes a challenge that they did not expect initially.
+The exchange semester could be your first trip from home; you will need to adapt to the new environment and get out of your comfort zone.

 1. Respect the local culture